Double Major Information

 Many students are successful in pursuing professional course work in a second area of study without adding a second major or dual degree.
 The Health Professions Program is one example of this route.

+In addition to dual degrees, Carnegie Mellon also offers interdisciplinary degrees, know as BXA.
 To be considered for the BXA programs, select the College of Fine Arts school that you wish to apply.
 You'll then be asked if you’d like to be considered for a BXA program and note your interest in either the Bachelor of Computer Science and Arts (BCSA), Bachelor of Humanities and Arts (BHA) or Bachelor of Science and Arts (BSA.)
 Applicants will be considered for both the fine arts school as well as the specific BXA program indicated as part of the admission process.
 Students selected for the BXA programs will receive notification in their admission decision letter.
 Visit the Interdisciplinary Degrees page for more information on the BXA program as well as the five year collaborative/accelerated program with the Master of Arts Management program in the Heinz College.

 For more information on dual degrees or second majors, please contact the Office of Recruitment & Enrollment by email at firstname.lastname@example.org or phone at 412.268.4118.